ESA Laws

 therapist listening to woman

 If your LMHP decides you may benefit from having an emotional support animal, they will write you an ESA letter.
 It may take multiple sessions before your mental health professional comes to a conclusion, and there’s no guarantee that you’ll get an ESA letter simply because you want or need it.
-It’s ultimately up to your doctor to determine.
+It’s ultimately up to your doctor or therapist to determine this.

 5) Get Your ESA Letter